 A joint venture

-China General Nuclear Power Corporation (CGN) and EDF have created a joint venture company, called General Nuclear System Limited (GNS), to undertake the Generic Design Assessment (GDA) process for the UK HPR1000 nuclear reactor technology.
+CGN and EDF created a joint venture company, called General Nuclear System Limited, which undertook the Generic Design Assessment (GDA) process for the UK HPR1000 nuclear reactor technology.

 CGN and EDF have been working together for more than 30 years on a range of projects, including nuclear development and construction in China.
 We formed an industrial partnership in the UK to build the Hinkley Point C nuclear power station in Somerset and to develop Sizewell C (Suffolk) and Bradwell B (Essex).